KelvinBeerJones/ceda_database/README.md

 ##  The data used in development:

-Data was kindly donated by the RAI archives (London)and the QFHS (London).
-Further data was obtained from my own research at RAI archives (London) and Friends House London Quaker Archives.
+Data was kindly donated by the RAI archives (London) and the QFHS (London).
+Further data was obtained from my own research at RAI archives (London) and Friends House (London) Quaker Archives.

-Data collected comprised of social data on circa 3000 persons known to have participated in the Centres for the Emergence of the Discipline of Anthropology in Britain:
+Data collected comprised of social data on circa 3000 persons known to have participated in the 'Centres for the Emergence of the Discipline of Anthropology' (CEDA) in Britain:

 -  Quaker Committee's that nurtured and developed the Aborigines Protection Society
 -  The Aborigines Protection Society